gvwilson/sensibleadventures/nardica/outline.md

     *   We meet Aunt Naggie and Uncle Jack, and see how badly Uncle Jack treats Aunt Naggie
     *   They run a ferry between (Dutch) Halley and (British) Rothera
     *   Aunt Naggie's special curry - she gets the spice at a shop in Halley
-    *   "Not that jar" (Aunt Naggie smacks Madi's hand away when she goes to season a sandwich) - "That's for special occasions"
+    *   "Not that jar" (Aunt Naggie smacks Iffy's hand away when she goes to season a sandwich) - "That's for special occasions"
     *   Close with her meeting Johnson Wales dockside

 2. Taking on Freight